nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Command Manual

-:information_source: Note that the matching of values (module code, module name, lecture name, video name, tag etc.) is case sensitive unless otherwise stated.\
-e.g. The lecture names "Week 1" and "week 1" are not the same
+:information_source: The matching of values is case sensitive unless otherwise stated.
+For example, the lecture names "Week 1" and "week 1" are not the same.

-:information_source: Note that if an argument requires a specific format, click the :grey_question: icon beside the argument description to go to the section containing the format.
+:information_source: If an argument value requires a specific format, click the argument value placeholder beside the argument description to go to the section containing the format.

 ### Nav